ybalenko/JS_UW_Module3/README.md

 Unit tests are passing.
 Prototype/proof of concept is in place. - *In progress*.

-Postman collection created.
-Start working on a presentation.
+Postman collection created. - *In progress*.

+Start working on a presentation. - *Done*

 Project submission, presentation.